-The university employee performance management system (EPMS) including feedback to and from employees supports high performance and contributes to the achievement of the agency action plan by allowing the supervisors to give an employee an "exceed performance" rating on the annual performance appraisal.
+The university's employee performance management system (EPMS) including feedback to and from employees supports high performance and contributes to the achievement of the agency's action plan by allowing the supervisors to give an employee an "exceed performance" rating on the annual performance appraisal.
 By receiving an "exceed" rating, the supervisor has to provide written justification as to what made the employee's job performance outstanding/exceptional.
 All employees are evaluated annually.

-The EPMS evaluation consists of two stages (planning stage and evaluation stage).
+The effectiveness of the workforce and leader training and development system is conducted through the Office of Professional Development and Training and the Employee Performance Management System (EPMS).
+The EMPS evaluation consists of two stages (planning stage and evaluation stage).
 In the planning stage, the supervisor and employee discuss the job functions, objectives and performance characteristics from which the employee will be evaluated.
 The evaluation stage is completed prior to the review date.
 The form is to be completed by the employee's supervisor and the next higher supervisor, called the reviewer, before the appraisal is discussed with the employee.
+Throughout the year, the Office of Professional Development and Training sends out course listings for development and training.

-The agency employees are motivated to develop and utilize their full potential by providing educational opportunities, staff development and training.
+The agency's employees are motivated to develop and utilize their full potential by providing educational opportunities, staff development and training.
 The administrators are encouraged to review their staff's position descriptions and conduct mid-year reviews.
 Salary equity was addressed in hopes of boosting morale and rewarding employees for their job performance.
 A Division Employee of the Year is selected each year from the Division of Economic Development and 1890 Programs.
 The Division Employee of the Year receives a monetary gift and receives recognition at a luncheon.
 Also, the Division Employee of the Year competes with other Division Staff Employees of the Year for the title of University Staff Employee of the Year.